Welcome! Updated: August 19, 2014

 August 1 - September 20, Revive and Renew: Contemporary Artists and Eastern Papers, The Morgan Conservtory, Cleveland, Ohio

 September 21 - December 7, Pulp Culture: Paper Is The Medium, Morris Museum, Morristown, New Jersey

-November 30 - January 4: Gallery Artists Group Show, ZIA Gallery, Chicago IL
+November 22 - January 2015, Gallery Artists Group Exhibition, ZIA Gallery, Chicago IL

 I'm very pleased to be able to to offer you the opportunity to read Without Words, an excellent interview by Richard Minsky for his column in Fine Books and Collections magazine, in the Autumn 2012 issue.